Virtual Museum

 John Blandy was born in India.
 He trained in Oxford, at The London Hospital and at St Peter’s Hospital London.
 He was one of the most influential forces in the popularisation of TURP in the UK.

-Listen to John Blandy talking about the "battle" to introduce TURP
+Hear John Blandy talk about the "battle" to introduce TURP

 ← Back to Standing on the Shoulders of Giants